PaperFoxPaperFox

 System Pages (Built-in)

-Your website includes four system pages that connect to core features:
+Your website includes five system pages that connect to core features:

 System pages show a status badge indicating whether the feature is ready.